 Sample Teacher Letter of Intent to Return (Free Templates)

-A teacher’s letter of intent to return is a letter written by a teacher to their school district informing them of their intent to return to their teaching position or be transferred to a new school/position within the same district in the next academic year.
+A teacher’s letter of intent to return is written by a teacher to their school district informing them of their intent to return to their teaching position or be transferred to a new school/position within the same district in the next academic year.

-Teachers are usually required to write a letter of intent to return to their district to make clear their intent to continue teaching in the same district in the coming school calendar year or be transferred to a new position, department, or classroom within the community before it begins.
+Teachers are usually required to write it to their district to make clear their intent to continue teaching in the same district in the coming school calendar year or be transferred to a new position, department, or classroom within the community before it begins.

-School districts usually make announcements on when the letter of intent to return must be delivered to them to schedule an RTW interview.
-Missing the deadline set in case of continuation of the same position may automatically make one lose their teaching position and lead to their termination at the end of their current academic year as that would signify declined employment.
+School districts usually make announcements on when this letter must be delivered to them to schedule an RTW interview.
+Missing the deadline set in case of continuation of the same position may automatically make one lose their teaching position and lead to their termination at the end of their current academic year, as that would signify declined employment.

 Free Templates

-Teacher Letter of Intent-to Return Sample 01
+Free Downloadable Teacher Letter of Intent to Return Sample 01 as Word Document

-Teacher Letter of Intent-to Return Sample 02
+Free Downloadable Teacher Letter of Intent to Return Sample 02 as Word Document

-Teacher Letter of Intent-to Return Sample 03
+Free Downloadable Teacher Letter of Intent to Return Sample 03 as Word Document

 Format of a Teacher Letter of Intent to Return